antononcube/Raku-LLM-Functions/docs/Convert-tests-into-Gherkin-specs_woven.md

 # 4
 # ok llm-configuration('openai', prompts => [$pre3, ]);
-**Feature: LLM Configuration**

-**Scenario: Setting OpenAI LLM Configuration**

-Given a LLM configuration with provider set to "openai" And the configuration includes the following prompts:
-"""
-$pre3
-"""
+Scenario: Configure LLM with OpenAI provider and prompts

+Given the LLM is configured
+When configuring the LLM with the OpenAI provider and prompts Then the LLM should be successfully configured with the OpenAI provider and the provided prompts
 ~~~